ofiwg/libfabric/man/fi_cxi.7.md

 In the normal case, the Get is performed by hardware and the operation completes without software progress.

+Unexpected rendezvous protocol messages can not complete and release source side buffer resources until a matching receive is posted at the destination and the non-eager data is read from the source with a rendezvous get DMA.
+The number of rendezvous messages that may be outstanding is limited by the minimum of the hints->tx_attr->size value specified and the number of rendezvous operation ID mappings available.
+FI_TAGGED rendezvous messages have 32K-256 ID mappings, FI_MSG rendezvous messages are limited to 256 ID mappings.
+While this works well with MPI, care should be taken that this minimum is large enough to ensure applications written in a manner that assumes unlimited resources and use FI_MSG rendezvous messaging do not induce a software deadlock.
+If FI_MSG rendezvous messaging is done in a unexpected manner that may exceed the FI_MSG ID mappings available, it may be sufficient to reduce the number of rendezvous operations by increasing the rendezvous threshold.
+See *FI_CXI_RDZV_THRESHOLD* for information.

 Message flow-control is triggered when hardware message matching resources become exhausted.
 Messages may be dropped and retransmitted in order to recover; impacting performance significantly.
 Programs should be careful to avoid